Pack status: No longer active. Designated in 2015.

 The Shasta Pack was California’s first contemporary wild wolf pack in nearly 90 years, first discovered in 2015 following sightings of an individual adult black wolf in Siskiyou County.
 Subsequent observations of this pack included a sighting of two black wolves together and trail camera images of a family of black wolves: two adults and five pups.

-After producing a litter of five pups in 2015, they stopped being regularly detected in November 2015.
-Most of the Shasta Pack was presumed dead once sightings and detections stopped, other than one yearling being identified within the pack’s territory in May 2016.
-This same yearling was detected, and confirmed by DNA analysis, in northwest Nevada in November 2016.
+After producing a litter of five pups in 2015, they stopped being regularly detected in November 2015, after the pack was implicated in livestock conflicts.
+Most of the Shasta Pack was presumed dead once sightings and detections stopped.
+However, one yearling was confirmed to have shown up at the pack’s rendezvous site in May 2016.
+This same yearling was detected and confirmed by DNA analysis in northwest Nevada in November 2016.

 Photos & Video